poweruser82/bungloo-plugins/README.md

 A set of plugins for [Tent](https://tent.io) client [Bungloo](http://jabs.nu/bungloo)

+*The plugins are in a alpha stage.
+The code is not clean and there are known bugs.
+Use at your own risk.*

 # Plugins
 ## Marked Posts
 Double click on a post to mark it with a green border on the right.